Awesome Again

 Awesome Again (March 29, 1994 – December 15, 2020) was a Canadian Thoroughbred racehorse and stallion.
 As a three-year-old, he won the Queen's Plate in Canada and the Jim Dandy Stakes in the United States.
 He was undefeated at age four, scoring his biggest win in the Breeders' Cup Classic after winning the Stephen Foster Handicap, Saratoga Breeders' Cup Handicap, Hawthorne Gold Cup Handicap and Whitney Handicap.
 He was inducted into the Canadian Horse Racing Hall of Fame in 2001.

 At stud, he was an important sire whose offspring include Ghostzapper, an American Horse of the Year.

 Background

-Awesome Again was a bay horse, bred by Frank Stronach of Newmarket, Ontario and foaled in Canada.
-Awesome Again was sired by Deputy Minister, who was the Canadian Horse of the Year as a two-year-old in 1981 and became the leading sire in North America of 1997 and 1998.
+Awesome Again was a bay horse, bred by Frank Stronach of Newmarket, Ontario, and foaled in Canada.
+Awesome Again was sired by Deputy Minister, who was the Canadian Horse of the Year as a two-year-old in 1981 and became the leading sire in North America in 1997 and 1998.
 His dam Primal Force was later named the 2000 Kentucky Broodmare of the Year.
 Through Primal Force, Awesome Again was a half-brother to 2000 American Champion Two-Year-Old Colt Macho Uno.
 Stronach's son Andy purchased the mare in 1992 for $95,000 at the Keeneland January Sale based on her excellent pedigree and impressive speed on the track.